 \subsection{Two Branches of the Hercules Stream}

 The Hercules stream, as a prominent low azimuthal velocity structure in the velocity phase space, has been extensively studied in the literature.
-Stellar spectra of individual stars in the stream suggest multiple stellar populations with different ages and metallicities, arguing against the stream as a disrupted stellar cluster or the debris of a satellite galaxy \citep{bensby_etal_07, dehnen_99, antoja_etal_10}.
-Previous theoretical works suggest that the Hercules stream is due to the bar and/or spiral arms resonances \citep{dehnen_00, antoja_etal_10, antoja_etal_14, monari_etal_17, perezv_etal_17, hun_bov_18, blandh_etal_19}.
+Stellar spectra of individual stars in the stream suggest multiple stellar populations with different ages and metallicities, arguing against the stream as a disrupted stellar cluster or the debris of a satellite galaxy \citep{famaey_etal_05, bensby_etal_07}.
+Previous theoretical works have suggested that the Hercules stream is due to the dynamical effects of the bar and/or spiral arms \citep{dehnen_00, antoja_etal_14, perezv_etal_17, hun_bov_18}.

-Gaia DR2 showed that the Hercules stream may be composed of two branches at different azimuthal velocities \citep{gaia_etal_18b}.
-For the two branches of the Hercules stream, it is surprising to see that only the Hercules Fast stream (bottom row in Fig.~\ref{fig:snail}) shows the snail shell but not for the Hercules Slow stream (bottom row in Fig.~\ref{fig:nosnail}).
-This difference may be physical and not due to small number statistics, since the Hercules Slow stream even has $\sim 40$\% more stars than the Hercules Fast stream as listed in Table~\ref{tab:sample}.
+Gaia DR2 showed that the Hercules stream is composed of two branches at different azimuthal velocities \citep{gaia_etal_18b, ramos_etal_18}.
+For the two branches of the Hercules stream, it is surprising to see that only the fast branch (arch A8; bottom row in Fig.~\ref{fig:snail_cle}) shows the prominent snail shell but not for the slow branch (arch A9; middle row in Fig.~\ref{fig:snail_no}).
+This difference should be physical and not due to small number statistics, since the slow branch (A9) even has $\sim 40$\% more stars than the fast branch (A8) as listed in Table~\ref{tab:sample}.
 Therefore, the Hercules stream may not be a homogeneous kinematic structure.
-If the two branches can be explained by a single mechanism, then it is difficult to understand the difference in the vertical phase space distributions, considering the small azimuthal velocity difference between the two branches.
+If the two branches can be explained by a single mechanism, then it is difficult to understand the difference in the vertical phase space distributions, considering the small azimuthal velocity difference ($\sim 7$ km/s) between the two branches.